 Clergy should recognize that joining cults is often related much more to psychological and social influence factors than to an evaluation of a group's theology.
-They can help families concerned about a loved one or people who have left cultic groups by listening sympathetically and referring them to cult specialists.
-Clergy can also be helpful in the recovery process of those ex-members who need to re-orient themselves spiritually.
+Clergy and other religious persons can help families concerned about a loved one or people who have left cultic groups by listening sympathetically and referring them to cult specialists.
+Religious helpers can also aid the recovery process of those ex-members who need to re-orient themselves spiritually.

 Cults vary tremendously.

 Different people respond differently to the same group.

 Controversial cults tend to be characterized by control-oriented leadership that places high demands on members, expects compliance, discourages questioning, isolates members from those who might threaten the leader's control, and offers the carrot of a pseudo-elitism to compensate for the members' submission to leadership.

 Former members are often "gun-shy" about churches or any organization.

 Religious helpers need to be patient with ex-members' suspicions and fears and offer a safe haven that the ex-member can use when and if he/she wants.

 Families who seek help about a child in a cult may have good reason to be concerned and should not be dismissed as "overprotective" parents.